ShiyuFan0820/CSLearningNote/BasicLearning/Basic_8_python_specific_properties.md

 **Python List vs Tuple**

-1. List is mutable and more versatile and suitable for scenarios where you need dynamic, mutable sequences of elements that can be modified or extended over time.
+1. Lists are mutable and more versatile and suitable for scenarios where you need dynamic, mutable sequences of elements that can be modified or extended over time.
-2. Tuple is immutable, since tuple is immutable, Python can optimize memory usage and execution speed.
+2. Tuples are immutable, since tuples are immutable, Python can optimize memory usage and execution speed.
-3. Tuple is generally faster than list, especially for operations like iteration and indexing.
+3. Tuples are generally faster than lists, especially for operations like iteration and indexing.
-4. Tuple can be used to return multiple values from a function.
+4. Tuples can be used to return multiple values from a function.
-5. Tuple can be used as dictionary keys as its immutable property.
+5. Tuples can be used as dictionary keys as its immutable property.

 ## Shallow and Deep Copy